tekesineren/university-match-ai/README.md

 Finding the right Master's program can be overwhelming.
 With hundreds of universities worldwide, each with different requirements and strengths, students often struggle to identify where they truly belong. **University Match AI** solves this by:

-- 🔍 **Smart Matching**: Advanced algorithm scores 50+ universities based on your unique profile
+- 🔍 **Smart Matching**: Advanced algorithm scores 20+ top universities based on your unique profile
 - 📄 **CV Analysis**: Automatically extracts and analyzes information from your CV
 - ✍️ **Application Support**: Helps evaluate motivation letters and application materials
 - 🎯 **Personalized Results**: Get categorized matches (High/Medium/Low) tailored to your goals